Media Resources Center

 The MRC designs, installs, supports and maintains audio-visual equipment in classrooms and meeting spaces across campus, and provides training and access keys to instructional staff.

-The MRC also provides instructional design and educational technology support for all university classes and instructional staff, especially online and hybrid classes taking advantage of the university’s licensed learning management system, Blackboard.
+The MRC provides instructional design, educational technology, and accessibility support for all university classes and instructional staff, especially online and hybrid classes taking advantage of the university’s licensed learning management system, Blackboard.

 Facilities and resources at the MRC include a flexible learning space classroom, a multimedia lab, and recording/web conferencing spaces.
 A wide array of media equipment is available for use by students and faculty.
 This includes video recording systems and projection equipment.